quachjustin/TwitterPilot/README.md

 # TwitterPilot
-TwitterPilot: Your Co-Pilot in Effortless Twitter Management.
+Your Co-Pilot in Effortless Twitter Management.